- by Barney Davey

-There are innumerable ways to find art collectors.
+There are many ways to find art collectors.

 Almost any artist can use these ideas without spending lots of money.
 Learning how to make just a few of these suggestions work for you will help you to sell more art and put your career on firm ground.